Q: What is the AWS Storage Gateway service?

 Q: How do I use the AWS Storage Gateway service?

-You can have two touchpoints to use the service: the AWS Management Console and a gateway that is available as a virtual machine (VM) or as a physical hardware appliance.
+A: You can have two touchpoints to use the service: the AWS Management Console and a gateway that is available as a virtual machine (VM) or as a physical hardware appliance.